kirkthaker/investopedia-trading-api/README.md

 # investopedia-trading-api
 An API, written in Python, for Investopedia's paper trading stock simulator.
+Pull requests welcome.

-Of course, for this API to be useful, you need an Investopedia trading account, which you can make [here](http://www.investopedia.com/simulator/).
+For this API to be useful you need an Investopedia trading account, and you can make one [here](http://www.investopedia.com/simulator/).

 It also makes extensive use of Python's mechanize library, so you'll need to install that as well.
 See [here](http://wwwsearch.sourceforge.net/mechanize/)